 As a parent, do you often find yourself asking your teenagers to remove their headphones so you can speak to them?
 You may want to consider doing it even more often.
 Today, 1 in 5 teens has some form of hearing loss - a rate about 30% higher than it was in the 1980s and 1990s - which many experts believe is due, in part, to the increased use of headphones.
-James E. Foy, DO, an osteopathic pediatrician from Vallejo, Calif., explains what you can do to minimize your child’s risk of hearing loss.
+James E. Foy, DO, an osteopathic pediatrician from Vallejo, California, explains what you can do to minimize your child’s risk of hearing loss.

 "Listening through headphones at a high volume for extended periods of time can result in lifelong hearing loss for children and teens," says Dr. Foy.
 "Even a mild hearing loss due to excessive noise could lead to developmental delays in speech and language."